joshbedo/TumblrAPI/README.md

 TumblrAPI
 =========

-Messing around with Tumblr's API using Node.js and Socket.io
+Messing around with Tumblr's API using Node.js.
+Grabs all images with the tag 'meme' and creates a gallery using izotope.js